Talking Rain: Products

 In October 2018, Talking Rain released a caffeinated version of Sparkling Ice.

-In May 2020, the company launched an alkaline water, Talking Rain Essentials Hydration Water in collaboration with Waterboys which was relaunched in 2021 as Talking Rain AQA™.
-It was relaunched under a new name as Talking Rain AQA in 2021.
+In May 2020, the company launched an alkaline water, Talking Rain Essentials Hydration Water in collaboration with Waterboys which was relaunched in 2021 as Talking Rain AQA.

-In 2020, Talking Rain announced the hybrid sports drink Talking Rain Essentials (TRE) and released a new hard seltzer beverage, Sparkling Ice Spiked in August 2020.

-In June 2021 Sparkling Ice Superfruit, the brand’s first non-alcoholic line extension that is sweetened with Stevia leaf was introduced which contains vitamin B, C, and D.

-Talking Rain launched cocktail-inspired hard seltzers Sparkling Ice Spiked Cocktails in February 2022.
+In 2025, Talking Rain released Popwell, a prebiotic flavored soda.
+At time of release, consumers could choose from caffeinated options (including Lemon Lime, Cream Soda and Orange Cream), and non-caffeinated options (Blackberry Lime, Tropical Mango and Cherry Citrus).
+All Popwell sodas include roughly 25% the daily recommended value of fiber.